alexellis/faas-dockercon/README.md

 Alexa skill for interacting with object storage and payroll engine

+> I used a thin abstraction on the top of Minio called [minio-db](https://github.com/alexellis/minio-db) to allow me to store JSON data in a similar way to a document store - think of a much more primitive version of DynamoDB or Mongo.

 * Payroll

 Payroll engine responsible for adding base salary together with bonus override amount

+This was presented by a bonus.json file in Minio and a hard-coded dataset in the payroll function.

 The fanclub function scaling when hundreds of people all added a Github star to my repository at once: